LUMC/pytest-workflow/docs/manual.rst

 .. container:: warning

-  WARNING: When a directory is passed to ``--basetemp`` some of the directory contents will be deleted if they have the same name as any of the workflows you are running.
+  WARNING: When a directory is passed to ``--basetemp`` some of the directory contents will be deleted.
+For example: if your workflow is named ``"my workflow"`` then any file or directory named ``my_workflow`` will be deleted.
+This makes sure you start with a clean slate if you run pytest again with the same ``basetemp`` directory.
   DO NOT use ``--basetemp`` on directories where none of the contents should be deleted.

 To run multiple workflows simultaneously you can use